Ahmed-Ganna/android-utils/README.md

 Android Utilities
 =============

-Library Project for utility classes that can make me(and others) more productive when I am working on next android project.
+Library Project for utility classes that can make me(and others) more productive.

 ----